Maritime Museum Of San Diego Announces

 Sandals, skirts, jewelry, weapons, shorts, pipes, cigars, alcohol

 Letter for your sailors (see Special Note tab)

 If possible, arrange for someone to drop you off and pick you up.
-If you drive, bring quarters for the parking meters, which cost $1.75/hour and are free after 8pm.
-You will be allowed to “jump ship” to feed the meters, however the program will continue without interruption.
+Parking meters are out front, but fill up fast, fee times are 10am-8pm.
+Credit cards or quarters accepted, needs to be fed every 3 hours, you will be allowed to “jump ship” to feed the meters, however the program will continue without interruption.
 For this reason, we strongly suggest finding transportation to and from the Star of India.
 The program ends at 9am the following morning.

 Cancellation Policy – No Refunds